Wedding Invitations - Getting It Right from the

 You may find that you will invite everyone on your list to the wedding, but only a select few to the

 reception.
-This is increasingly common, and many couples compromise by having an evening event such as a
+This is increasingly common and is perfectly acceptable wedding invitation etiquette.
+Many couples compromise by having an evening event such as a

 party or disco which all their friends may attend.